Mark O. Harris: 2002 State Auditor campaign

 In 2002, Harris announced that he would run for State Auditor, challenging Republican State Auditor Max Maxfield for re-election.
 In launching his campaign, he also announced that he would be retiring from his State Senate seat two years before the end of his term.
 He attacked Maxfield for mismanaging the office, drawing attention to a data breach and the subsequent awarding of a no-bid security contract to a Virginia-based company.
-He also won the endorsement of the National Rifle Association, which gave him an A+ rating as a candidate for his long history of gun rights advocacy.
-However, despite Harris's aggressive campaign, and the favorable environment for Democrats with the strong performance of gubernatorial nominee Dave Freudenthal, Harris lost to Maxfield in a landslide, winning just 33% of the vote to Harris's 67%.
+He also won the endorsement of the NRA Political Victory Fund, which gave him an A+ rating as a candidate for his long history of gun rights advocacy.
+However, despite Harris's aggressive campaign, and the favorable environment for Democrats with the strong performance of gubernatorial nominee Dave Freudenthal, Harris lost to Maxfield in a landslide, winning just 33% of the vote to Maxfield's 67%.

-Following Harris's loss, he resigned from his State Senate seat, though a month earlier than he had originally announced, and was replaced by State Senator Larry Caller.
+Harris resigned from his State Senate seat, in order to run for Auditor and was replaced by State Senator Larry Caller.